DOI-USGS/ds-pipelines-targets-2-course/course-instructions.md

 ---

-Here is a much simpler example that was used to generate **Figure 1** from [Water quality data for national‐scale aquatic research: The Water Quality Portal](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2016WR019993) (published in 2017):
+Here is a much simpler example that was used to generate **Figure 1** from [Water quality data for national-scale aquatic research: The Water Quality Portal](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2016WR019993) (published in 2017):

 ```r
 library(targets)